apache/distributedlog/docs/globalreplicatedlog/main.rst

     ack quorum =  8

-Let’s say that one of the regions is currently unavailable and we want to still ensure that writes can continue.
+Let's say that one of the regions is currently unavailable and we want to still ensure that writes can continue.
 The ensemble placement may then have to choose bookies from the two available regions.
 Given that *15* bookies have to be allocated, we will have to allocate at least *8* bookies from one of the remaining regions - but with ack quorum of *8* we run the risk of satisfying ack quorum with bookies from a single region.
 Therefore we must require that